BALDRMEME/BALDR-MEME/README.md

 <h4> MASS ADOPTION, HOW TO MAKE IT REAL?</h4>

 * PRESALE TO GET RAYDIUM LIQUIDITY POOL
-* Part of the supply will go to LIQUID STAKING
+* Part of the supply will go to LIQUID STAKING,
+  - you add liquidity to the pool you earn more
 * NO TAX on SWAP and Transfer
 * AIRDROP ON TWITTER
 * AIRDROP TO BONK HOLDERS